<Seneca Creek Joinery home page

 Safety Tips for Burning Wood

-Wood stoves and fireplaces are becoming a very common heat source in homes.
+Wood stoves and fireplaces have become a very common heat source in homes.
 Careful attention to safety can minimize their fire hazard.
 To use them safely:

 • Never discard hot ashes inside or near the home.
 Place them in a metal container outside and well away from the house.